Pluto Robot

 THE NAVIGATION SYSTEM IN DETAIL

 The main functionalities of navigation are performed with different ROS nodes that provides navigation and localization functionalities.
-The embedded system is running on a Raspberry Pi 3
+The embedded system is running on a Raspberry Pi 3 used for first four versions of Plutorobot and Raspberry Pi 4 is for Plutorobot 5.0

 By the usage of a Sick Lidar and an IMU the robot is able to perform a proper evaluation robot localization and then perform the navigation.